|

 ·

-approaching and departing the obstacle on the correct lead at a lope
+departing the obstacle on the correct lead at a lope on

-on a loose rein, going over each jump cleanly and changing leads
+a loose rein, going over each jump cleanly and changing

 ·